Eligibility and rules

 - The protection of intellectual property or other rights of the entrants is the ultimate responsibility of each entrant.
-Entrants are urged to mark 'confidential' on any portion of their outline plan that they consider to be confidential.
+Entrants are urged to mark 'confidential' on any portion of their business plan that they consider to be confidential.
 Entrants should be careful about disclosing any patentable concepts in their entries.

-- Entry fees: there are no entry fees for entering any part of the competition.
+- Entry fees: There are no entry fees for entering any part of the competition.

 - Prizes at all levels of the competition must be used to develop the submitted business idea and not used for any other purpose.
 Evidence in the form of receipts of purchase may be requested to show how prize money has been spent.
 In-kind packages will be awarded at the competition management team’s discretion according to suitability and need.